a49v033/ms/README.md

 # msToken
-This tool helps get the refresh toke for any App created in portal.azure.com
+This tool helps get the refresh token for any App created in portal.azure.com

-You just need to prepare 3 items:

-Application (client) ID

-Client secrets

-Configure your web uri to https://ip/getToken

-For the Redirect Uri is your IP/getToken

-Such as your Ip is 107.173.149.207

 Client Id = 9b354133-9271-4398-8797-c2c31ab6329f